cakephp/docs/en/appendices/2-0-migration-guide.rst

-``ConnectionManager::enumConnectionObjects()`` will now return the current configuration for each connection created, instead of an array with filename, classname and plugin, which wasn't really useful.
+``ConnectionManager::enumConnectionObjects()`` will now return the current configuration for each connection created, instead of an array with filename, class name and plugin, which wasn't really useful.

 When defining database connections you will need to make some changes to the way configs were defined in the past.
 Basically in the database configuration class,